wirytiox/Download-Companion/README.md

 4. **Intuitive UI**: Control everything with sliders and text fields in the extension’s popup.

 ## (Recomended) Installation:
-1. Download from chrome Web store under (palceholder until google accepts it!)
+1. Download from chrome Web store

 ## Installation:
 1. Download the extension from this repository.